MicrosoftDocs/customer-insights/ci-docs/export-braze.md

 ## Data privacy and compliance

 When you enable Dynamics 365 Customer Insights to transmit data to Braze, you allow transfer of data outside of the compliance boundary for Dynamics 365 Customer Insights, including potentially sensitive data such as Personal Data.
-Microsoft will transfer such data at your instruction, but you are responsible for ensuring that Braze meets any privacy or security obligations you may have.
+Microsoft will transfer such data at your instruction, but you're responsible for ensuring that Braze meets any privacy or security obligations you may have.
 For more information, see [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=396732).

 Your Dynamics 365 Customer Insights Administrator can remove this export destination at any time to discontinue use of this functionality.